You are currently viewing Skilled Worker Visa 2024

 • 2111: chemical scientists

-• 2119: natural and social science professionals that are ‘not elsewhere classified’, such as research fellows and sports scientists
+• 2119: natural and social science professionals not elsewhere classified

 • 2311: higher education teaching professionals